dpeerlab/spectra/README.md

 For smaller problems we can use a memory intensive EM algorithm instead
 ```
 X = adata.X
-A = binary adjacency matrix
+A = binary adjacency matrix g
 model = Spectra.SPECTRA_EM(X = X, A= A, T = 4)
 model.fit()